TravorLZH/TravorOS/README.md

 ### Page Frame Allocator

-Currently I am also working on a page frame allocator, so the memory management will be more convenient and I will be easier to approach multitasking.
+This kernel provides a **Page Frame Allocator**, so the memory management will be more convenient and I will be easier to approach multitasking.

-As [JamesM's Tutorial](http://www.jamesmolloy.co.uk/tutorial_html/6.-Paging.html) suggests, I will use a bitset to identify whether a frame is free or not.
+As [JamesM's Tutorial](http://www.jamesmolloy.co.uk/tutorial_html/6.-Paging.html) suggests, I will use a bitset to determine whether a frame is free or not.

 ```
            1: Allocated      0: Free